 The rules regarding food stamp qualifications state that if a household member does not qualify for this program, you may simply leave his or her SSN section blank.
 He or she will not be eligible for benefits, but the eligibility of other household members will not be affected.

-Therefore, it is important for you to check the most updated income limits before applying.
+It is important for you to check the most updated income limits before applying.
 To determine your gross monthly income, combine the earnings of each able-bodied adult without dependents (ABAWD) living in the home, and do not account for taxes.
 You may not meet SNAP eligibility in NJ if your assets exceed a certain amount.
 Countable assets include:

 - Cash on hand